jnozzi/cocoadev.com/markdown/MicroUnixTimeAsString.md

-Hi there, I've been trying to figure out how to get the current time since 1970 in microseconds, as a General/NSString.
+Hi there, I've been trying to figure out how to get the current time since 1970 in microseconds, as a NSString.
 Any help for this noob would be appreciated.

 Thanks,
 Alexandre

 ----
-I'm going to have to say RTM in general, but basically you should look to General/NSDate's     timeIntervalSince1970, General/NSTimeInterval, and General/NSString's     initWithFormat:. --General/JediKnil
+I'm going to have to say RTM in general, but basically you should look to NSDate's     timeIntervalSince1970, NSTimeInterval, and NSString's     initWithFormat:. --JediKnil

 ----

-A note: General/NSTimeInterval values measure seconds.
+A note: NSTimeInterval values measure seconds.
 Microseconds (which due to the nature of floating point values will eventually be unrepresentable) can be got from a time interval by multiplying by one million, e.g. with the following macro:

-#define General/MicrosecondsFromTimeInterval(TI) ((TI) * 1000000.0)
+#define MicrosecondsFromTimeInterval(TI) ((TI) * 1000000.0)

 ----